-- serving as a governor of a maintained school - holding a management position in an independent school, academy or free school as an employee - becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school - becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children - Sharon Flowers and Michelle Bithrey have undertaken Safer Recruitment training.
-One of the above will be involved in all staff / volunteer recruitment processes and sit on the recruitment panel
+- serving as a governor of a maintained school - holding a management position in an independent school, academy or free school as an employee - becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school - becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children

+Michelle Bithrey has undertaken Safer Recruitment training.
+She will be involved in all staff / volunteer recruitment processes and sit on the recruitment panel